ProgrammingSam/business-card-generator/README.md

 -------------

 - Edit the config.yaml file with your personnal information;
-- Invoke the tasks defined in the rakefile to generate an invoice :
+- Invoke the tasks defined in the rakefile to generate your business card :

 ```
 rake -T